angelaanjorin/Roxheim-Baking-School/README.md

 Project 1 for Code Institute Full-stack development program: HTML/CSS Essentials

-This Front End website is for a baking school in a small village in Roxheim.
-With a business online presence the small business hopes to acquire a larger audience and clientel.
+This Front End website is for a fictional baking school in a small village in Roxheim, Germany.
+With a business online presence, the small business hopes to acquire a larger audience and clientel.
 The website is interactive and user-friendly allowing the user to interact with the school through a contact form and social media channels.

 [Live Website Here](https://angelaanjorin.github.io/Roxheim-Baking-School/)